New Jersey Motorcycle Accident Lawyer

 Compensation for Damages in a Motorcycle Accident

-If you’ve been involved in a motorcycle accident, you may be able to pursue compensation for any of the following damages:
+If you’ve been involved in a motorcycle accident, whether you were broadsided, rear-ended, or otherwise hit, you may be able to pursue compensation for any of the following damages:

 - Current medical bills

 - Full or partial paralysis

 - Costs of physical therapy and rehabilitation

 - Costs of household and vehicle modifications (such as wheelchair ramps, etc.)